”. A quick-hitting, fast-facts presentation of Dispensationalism that explains essential beliefs and common myths about dispensational theology.

 Three Views on Israel and the Church: Perspectives on Romans 9-11 Viewpoints #ad - And benjamin merkle contends that Romans 9 - 11 promises neither a future mass conversion nor a role for ethnic Israel.
 General editor andrew david naselli helpfully sets the debate in its larger biblical-theological context in the introduction, while Jared Compton provides a useful summary of the views and interactions at the end of the volume.

-Continuity and Discontinuity Essays in Honor of S. Lewis Johnson, Jr.: Perspectives on the Relationship Between the Old and New TestamentsCrossway #ad - Continuity and Discontinuity Essays in Honor of S. Lewis Johnson, Jr.: Perspectives on the Relationship Between the Old and New Testaments #ad - But we sometimes differ on how to relate the messages of the Old and New Testaments.
+Continuity and Discontinuity Essays in Honor of S. Lewis Johnson, Jr.: Perspectives on the Relationship Between the Old and New TestamentsCrossway #ad - But we sometimes differ on how to relate the messages of the Old and New Testaments.
 Without a basic understanding of this crucial matter, it is difficult to know how to use the Testaments to formulate either doctrine or practice.
 For example: was israel the ot church―are ot promises to god's national people fulfilled in the church today?
 Or, fairly but clearly, including sabbath observance?In this book, hermeneutics, salvation, thirteen noted evangelical theologians discuss, is Mosaic Law binding on believers now―are twentieth-century Christians to obey the Ten Commandments, the Law of God, the continuity/discontinuity debate in regard to six basic categories: theological systems, the people of God, and kingdom promises.

 Covering much more than the differences between Covenant Theology and Dispensationalism, this work of distinguished evangelical scholarship will fuel much profitable study and discussion.
 Evangelicals agree that the Bible is God's inerrant word.
 Ingram international inc.